MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-kms-issues.md

 # Troubleshooting common KMS activation issues

-The following list describes common issues that can occur during KMS activations, linked to guidance for addressing the issues.
+The following list describes common issues that can occur during Key Management Service (KMS) activations, linked to guidance for addressing the issues.

 <a id="list"></a>